NAG-DevOps/speed-hpc/software-list.md

 # Software Installed On Speed {#sect:software-details}

-This is a generated section by a script; last updated on *Tue Jul 23 07:16:34 PM EDT 2024*.
+This is a generated section by a script; last updated on *Tue Jul 23 10:22:01 PM EDT 2024*.
 We have two major software trees: Scientific Linux 7 (EL7), which is outgoing, and AlmaLinux 9 (EL9).
 After major synchronization of software packages is complete, we will stop maintaining the EL7 tree and will migrade the remaining nodes to EL9.

-NOTE: this list does not include packages installed directly on the OS (yet).
+**NOTE:** this list does not include packages installed directly on the OS (yet).

 ## EL7 {#sect:software-el7}

 Not all packages are intended for HPC, but the common tree is available on Speed as well as teaching labs' desktops.

+::: multicols
+3

 -   `a2ps-4.13b`